tinglesoftware/dependabot-azure-devops/README.md

 > Using a configuration file over explicit inputs will not work with repositories other than the one in the pipeline.
 This means no shared pipeline.
 Instead consider the [managed version](https://managed-dependabot.com).

-Using `.github/dependabot.yml` or `.github/dependabot.yaml` instead of `.azuredevops/dependabot.yml` is better for 2 reasons:

-1. Intellisense support in VS Code (and may be other IDEs).
-2. The docker container checks for the configuration file in this location to configure `commit-message` and `ignore` options.

-> Using the .azuredevops folder is deprecated and will be removed in version `0.13.0`.

 ## Credentials for private registries and feeds

 Besides accessing the repository only, sometimes private feeds/registries may need to be accessed.